ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 bulletI have entered an XE field in Word 2007 Textbox using this Insert method, but not easily.
 Once the field is there, though, whether copied and edited or created by Insert > Field, it works in the Index.

 bulletAt least as far as Word 2010, a TC field can be created, with some difficulty, in a Textbox, but will not be picked up in a Table of Contents.
-Given that, I can't imagine any reason to put the field in the Textbox.
+In Word 2021 it will be picked up even when in a textbox.

 bulletA Table of Contents (TOC) field can be created in a Textbox beginning with Word 2007.
 I'm not sure what the utility of such a TOC would be, though.